towolf/towolf.github.com/docs/PsychDocumentation/SyncTrouble.markdown

 capable of performing drawing operations in hardware, either because it runs out of video memory ressources, or because it is lacking the neccessary features.
-In that case, some drivers \(e.g., on Microsoft Windows or MacOS\-X\) may activate a software rendering fallback\-path: The graphics engine is switched off, all rendering is performed by slow software in system memory on the cpu and the final image is copied to the onscreen framebuffer.
+In that case, some drivers \(e.g., on Microsoft Windows or MacOS-X\) may activate a software rendering fallback-path: The graphics engine is switched off, all rendering is performed by slow software in system memory on the cpu and the final image is copied to the onscreen framebuffer.
 While this produces visually correct stimuli,